Depthkit Studio Expansion

 This guide includes how to import and work with the Depthkit Studio Expansion package for Unity.
 It also includes how to create Depthkit clips in your scene.

-The Depthkit Studio Expansion Package (Phase 6) is made up of the following packages.
+The Depthkit Studio Expansion Package (as of Phase 9) is made up of the following packages.

 The Depthkit Core package provides a direct integration with Unity and must be imported into your project prior to importing the Depthkit Studio packages.